theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 >
 #
 > When    she  got back     to the Cheshire Cat       , she  was surprised to find   quite a   large
-# NSg/I/C ISg+ VB  NSg/VB/J P  D   NPr      NSg/VB/J+ .
+# NSg/I/C ISg+ VP  NSg/VB/J P  D   NPr      NSg/VB/J+ .
 ISg+ VPt VP/J      P  NSg/VB R     D/P NSg/J
 > crowd   collected round      it       : there was a   dispute going   on  between the executioner ,
 # NSg/VB+ VP/J      NSg/VB/J/P NPr/ISg+ .
 R+    VPt D/P NSg/VB+ Nᴹ/Vg/J J/P NSg/P   D   NSg         .
 > the King      , and  the Queen     , who    were    all          talking  at    once  , while      all          the rest    were